chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 From **philosophy**: questioning the purpose of programming (simulation, expression, existence), considering individuation, examining human conditions and whether our happiness is rooted in our ability to create.

-From **art**: challenging the received notion of programming, shaping critical narratives in art and technology.
+From **art**: challenging the received notion of programming, shaping critical narratives in art and technology with programs that inquire the human condition.

 ## The Porcelain to Come